 Help us to fill the recording gaps across Dorset

-We record butterflies over a five year cycle: all the records for this period from all over the UK are brought together and published in the form of an atlas.
+We record butterflies over a five year cycle: all the records for the five years from all over the UK are brought together and published in the form of an atlas.

 Please note: The dots on the map are computer generated, but the roads and other markings have been added manually, so don't expect them to be absolutely accurate, but hopefully they will help you orientate yourself.

-Please note the butterflies you see and send the records to us however best suits you - the list of possibilities is on our How to Record page.
+Please record the butterflies you see and send the records to us however best suits you - the list of possibilities is on our How to Record page.

 Filling these White Holes is a great excuse for getting out into the glorious Dorset countryside (or towns) and doing some butterfly spotting.

 Pick an area where recording is needed, get out your map to see what roads or footpaths give you access to the area, and go spotting: